WomensCodingCircle/ai-deep-learning/books-ml-dl.md

-#  Books & External Resources for Machine Learning and Deep Learning
+#  Books & Resources for Machine Learning and Deep Learning

 ## Top-6 books: